Iron Age: Europe

 In Europe, the Iron Age is the last stage of prehistoric Europe and the first of the protohistoric periods, which initially means descriptions of a particular area by Greek and Roman writers.
 For much of Europe, the period came to an abrupt local end after conquest by the Romans, though ironworking remained the dominant technology until recent times.
-Elsewhere it may last until the early centuries AD, and either Christianization or a new conquest in the Migration Period.
+Elsewhere it may last until the early centuries AD, and either Christianization or a new conquest during the Migration Period.

-Iron working was introduced to Europe in the late 11th century BC, probably from the Caucasus, and slowly spread northwards and westwards over the succeeding 500 years.
+Iron working was introduced to Europe during the late 11th century BC, probably from the Caucasus, and slowly spread northwards and westwards over the succeeding 500 years.
 The Iron Age did not start when iron first appeared in Europe but it began to replace bronze in the preparation of tools and weapons.
-It did not happen at the same time all around Europe; local cultural developments played a role in the transition to the Iron Age.
-For example, the Iron Age of Prehistoric Ireland begins around 500 BC (when the Greek Iron Age had already ended) and finishes around 400 AD.
+It did not happen at the same time throughout Europe; local cultural developments played a role in the transition to the Iron Age.
+For example, the Iron Age of Prehistoric Ireland begins about 500 BC (when the Greek Iron Age had already ended) and finishes about 400 AD.
 The widespread use of the technology of iron was implemented in Europe simultaneously with Asia.
-The prehistoric Iron Age in Central Europe divided into two periods based on historical events – Hallstatt culture (early Iron Age) and La Tène (late Iron Age) cultures.
-Material cultures of Hallstatt and La Tène consist of 4 phases (A, B, C, D phases).
+The prehistoric Iron Age in Central Europe is divided into two periods based on the Hallstatt culture (early Iron Age) and La Tène (late Iron Age) cultures.
+Material cultures of Hallstatt and La Tène consist of 4 phases (A, B, C, D).

-The Iron Age in Europe is characterized by an elaboration of designs in weapons, implements, and utensils.
+The Iron Age in Europe is characterized by an elaboration of designs of weapons, implements, and utensils.
 These are no longer cast but hammered into shape, and decoration is elaborate and curvilinear rather than simple rectilinear; the forms and character of the ornamentation of the northern European weapons resemble in some respects Roman arms, while in other respects they are peculiar and evidently representative of northern art.

-Citania de Briterios located in Guimarães, Portugal is one of the examples of archaeological sites of the Iron Age.
+Citânia de Briteiros, located in Guimarães, Portugal, is one of the examples of archaeological sites of the Iron Age.
 This settlement (fortified villages) covered an area of 3.8 hectare, and served as a Celtiberian stronghold against Roman invasions. İt dates more than 2500 years back.
 The site was researched by Francisco Martins Sarmento starting from 1874.
 A number of amphoras (containers usually for wine or olive oil), coins, fragments of pottery, weapons, pieces of jewelry, as well as ruins of a bath and its pedra formosa (lit. 'handsome stone') revealed here.

 Asia

 Central Asia

-The Iron Age in Central Asia began when iron objects appear among the Indo-European Saka in present-day Xinjiang (China) between the 10th century BC and the 7th century BC, such as those found at the cemetery site of Chawuhukou.
+The Iron Age began in Central Asia with the Saka, an Eastern Iranian people who lived in present-day Xinjiang, between the 10th and the 7th centuries BC, attested at sites like the cemetery at Chawuhukou.